lucwl/al-cs-notes/Paper 1/10 - Fundamentals of Databases/Fundamentals of Databases.md

 ### Primary and foreign keys

 A *primary key* is an attribute that provides a unique identifier for every entity in a database table.
-When tables are linked by a shared attribute
+When tables are linked by a shared attribute, the attribute must be a primary key in one table and is called a *foreign key* in the other.

+A primary key can be composed from multiple attributes in a single table, which is called a *composite primary key*.

+## Database normalisation

+Databases are normalised so that they can be more efficient without any compromise to the